abramadams/dao/README.md

 // then, if I only need the first name of the "user" for the second pet I'd just: ownerName = pet[2].getFirstName();  // That would trigger the "load" on only the that pet's user object.
 ```
+# oData
+Any of your BaseModelObject entities can produce and/or consume [oData](http://www.odata.org/).
+OData (`Open Data Protocol`) is (according to the official site) _" an OASIS standard that defines the best practice for building and consuming RESTful APIs."_.
+Basically it is a protocol to communicate model interactions between the front-end and back-end.
+This allows you to use front-end libraries/oData Clients such as [BreezeJS](http://www.getbreezenow.com/) to build RESTFul APIs without having to duplicate your model on the client.
+See `examples/breezejs/` for a sample BreezeJS app that uses Taffy/BaseModelObject to create a simple TODO app (specifically `/examples/breezejs/api/resources/`).

+Currently we support the following oData methods:

+* _getODataMetaData_ - Returns oData metadata that describes the current entity ( for oData $metadata endpoint )
+* _listAsOData_ - Returns a list of the requested collection (filtered/ordered based on query args) in an oData format.
+* _toODataJSON_ - Convenience function to return JSON representation of the current entity with additional oData keys.
+* _oDataSave_ - Accepts an array of oData entities and perform the appropriate DB interactions based on the metadata and returns the Entity struct with the following:
+ * 	_Entities_: An array of entities that were sent to the server, with their values updated by the server.
+For example, temporary ID values get replaced by server-generated IDs.
+ * 	_KeyMappings_: An array of objects that tell oData which temporary IDs were replaced with which server-generated IDs.
+Each object has an EntityTypeName, TempValue, and RealValue.
+ * 	_Errors_ (optional): An array of EntityError objects, indicating validation errors that were found on the server.
+This will be null if there were no errors.
+Each object has an ErrorName, EntityTypeName, KeyValues array, PropertyName, and ErrorMessage.

 # More examples
 Check out the daotest.cfm and entitytest.cfm files for a basic examples of the various features.